OWASP/owasp-mastg/CODE_OF_CONDUCT.md

 - Trolling, insulting/derogatory comments, and personal or political attacks
 - Public or private harassment
 - Publishing others' private information, such as a physical or electronic address, without explicit permission
-- Misusing the context of the Mobile Security Testing Guide project for commercial goals (e.g. adding sales pitches to the guide or to communication channels used by the project, such as Slack).
+- Misusing the context of the Mobile Application Security project for commercial goals (e.g. adding sales pitches to the guide or to communication channels used by the project, such as Slack).
 - Other conduct which could reasonably be considered inappropriate in a professional setting

 ## Our Responsibilities